Stojan Koruba: Serbian Chetnik Organization

 The most notable commanders appreciated the boldness, resourcefulness, lively intelligence, mental and physical stamina of Stojan Koruba.
 When he appeared, the Chief of the Head Staff, the supreme commander, would stand and walk with him.
 He became respected in the Preševo kaza, especially in the Pčinja region.
 The Ottoman frontier units organized many ambushes and pursuits, but he always managed to escape.
 However, he once fell into the trap; crossing the border from Serbia with an important letter from the Executive Board for the Chief of all Chetniks in the Ottoman Empire, he descended through the Pčinja valley and disguised himself in a watermill, then went home to see his family.
 He had no idea that the Askeri organized a major ambush in the form of a semicircle.
 He immediately dropped to the ground and swallowed the letter, unseen to the soldiers, who then stripped and beat him with sticks.
 In a pool of blood, he saw his house set on fire, and heard the cries of his wife and father, and was then taken to prison in Skopje.
 They did not find the golden coins which he had hid; he bribed the guards and escaped.
 Arriving at Šaprance, his family was alive, and he took them across the border to Vranjska Banja.
 He then re-joined the Chetniks, who henceforth nicknamed him "the Fox" (Lisica).

 Since 1911 he lived with his family in Vranjska Banja, where he received wages and land.

 Balkan Wars and World War I

 In 1912, with Serbian soldiers and Chetniks, he participated in breaking the Ottoman border post on the Staračka Kula, and descending into Pčinja and the Monastery of Prohor Pčinjski.
 From there, he went to the Battle of Kumanovo where he distinguished himself.
 In World War I he crossed Albania and across Greece and the Salonica front, Vardar valley and Morava valley, in the offensive that liberated Serb lands.
 He died in 1937 and was buried in Vranjska Banja.
 His son Vlada, a teacher, had two daughters who married and moved from Vranjska Banja.

 Legacy

-Stojan Koruba was regarded to have been the most skillful and daring of the Chetnik escorters during the organization's 8 years of operations.
+Stojan Koruba was regarded to have been the most skillful and daring of the Chetnik escorts during the organization's eight years of operations.
 Milosav Jelić wrote a poem about him, in the work Srbijanski venac (1919).